allisonml/Virtual-Study-Buddy/README.md

 - Separate StudyBuddyApp into more classes (that have studyBuddyApp fields) to increase cohesion
     - eg. one class for the list scrollpane, one for buttonPane
         - so that buttonPane modifies ToDoList and the scrollpane observes ToDoList
-    - StudyBuddyApp just puts panels on frame, sets up ToDoList and persistence
+    - StudyBuddyApp just puts panels on frame, sets up main ToDoList and persistence related methods
 - Reduce semantic coupling in StudyBuddyApp and AddTaskPanel
     - Make an abstract GenericPanel class to be extended by each of the main panel classes(AddTaskPanel and others extracted from  StudyBuddyApp), with all the common formatting methods and a protected StudyBuddyApp field